mat-ilde/data-prediction-machine-learning/README.md

 ###### Dependent variable Y: Overall daily revenue generated in dollars

-2- The second model is based on Linear regression as well, but this one will predict, the impact of increasing the vehicle horsepower(HP) on fuel economy(Mileage Per Gallon(MPG).
+2- The second model is based on Linear regression and it will predict, the impact of increasing the vehicle horsepower(HP) on fuel economy(Mileage Per Gallon(MPG).

 ###### Independent variable X: Vehicle HorsePower